sciZer0/7/v/README.md

 As we can see, current decentralization isn't the one of a highly-high height but at the same time is extremely-expensive.

-The thing is that we can achieve high decentralization and sustainability for extremely-low costs.
+The thing is that we can achieve high decentralization and sustainability for extremely-low costs, providing the lowest overall transaction fees.

-## New Approach to Consensus Mechanism or Extremely-Efficient True-Decentralization
+## New Approach or Extremely-Efficient Decentralization

 This new approach allows us to achieve consensus highly efficiently.